ytti/oxidized/docs/Hooks.md

 ## Hook type: githubrepo

+Note: You must not use the same name as any local repo configured under output.
+Make sure your 'git' output has a unique name that does not match your remote_repo.

 The `githubrepo` hook executes a `git push` to a configured `remote_repo` when the specified event is triggered.

 Several authentication methods are supported: